How to hide and show controls

 quantity-max: 20

-corrosion-protection: true
+corrosion-protection: visible

 ...